tehprofessor/newrelic-carrierwave/README.md

 newrelic-carrierwave
 ====================

-NOTE: Currently Alpha software as there are no tests yet :-(
+Note: There are no tests because New Relic's test suite is crazy-town.
+This has been running in production on Househappy.org for over a year with no issues.

 ## CarrierWave Instrumentation